Fun times at Fore Palms

 Other Thoughts: It's the premier course in northeast Florida by a mile.
 You'd have to drive 2 hours in any direction to find something better and I'd play this 3.5 again in a heartbeat.

 6 of 6 people found this review helpful.

 1 Helpful / 2 Not

-Pros: Good Parking.
+Pros: Lots of Good Parking.
 Mostly a wide open course with a few tight holes.
 Two water holes as well.
 Lots of fun to play.
 More than 18 holes to play so you can have plenty of variety if you wish.
 The course flows fairly nicely.
 I enjoy playing it.

 Other Thoughts: You can easy taco your disc on the first hole.
 That is when you launch the disc but instead drive it into the tree a few feet in front of you bending it into a taco shape.
 Pike's Pine is on the left and sadly, Puma's Pine is on the right!
-You need a strong arm and/or a floating disc (Dragon) for the two water holes.
+You need a strong arm and/or a floating disc (such as a Dragon) for the two water holes.

 1 of 3 people found this review helpful.

 1 Helpful / 1 Not